SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 and using a queue plus a single storage process.
 Accordingly, the whole trajectory needs to be pickled and is sent over the queue!

+If you never heard about pickling or object serialization, you might want to take a loot at the pickle_ module.

 If you store a trajectory to disk it's tree structure can be again found in the structure of the HDF5 file!